ChepeGR/PracticaMDB/README.md

 Routes: authorRoutes
 Attributes: rip, desc

-**Cafeteria**: Manages orders and discounts in a cafe.
+**Employee**: Represent the employees of the library.
-Controllers: CafeteriaController
+Controllers: EmployeeController
-Routes: cafeteriaRoutes
+Routes: employeeRoutes
-Attributes: order, VIP discount, account
+Attributes: officeHours

 **Client**: Represents a client of the application.
 Controllers: ClientController
 Routes: clientRoutes
-Attributes: ID card, address, VIP status
+Attributes: idClient, promotion

 **Book**: Details about a book and its relationship with author and client.